worldbank/GOST_PublicGoods/README.md

 # GOST PublicGoods
 This repository contains the various libraries, tools, scripts, notebooks and other documentation used by the Geospatial Operations Support Team

-GOSTnets
+Libraries:
+##GOSTNets
 GOSTnets is a python library that pulls together a series of functions for rapid, scale independent analysis of physical connectivity between locations using open source data.

   Installation instructions